Iolo Williams: Career

 After graduation, Williams worked on a farm and then in the timber trade, before joining the Royal Society for the Protection of Birds (RSPB) in 1985, staying for 14 years working in the field and as a regional co-ordinator.
 This led to his making regular appearances in the media, making a name for himself as a leading expert on Welsh bird life.

 In 1997 he made Visions of Snowdonia with BBC Wales, which followed the lives of six people living and working on the slopes of the country's highest mountain.
 After making a second series, in 1999 Williams decided to leave the RSPB and pursue a full-time career in the media.

 In 2007 he presented Canals of Wales with Iolo Williams, a five-part series looking at the canals of Wales.
 In 2008 he presented another series focusing on the Welsh landscape, Iolo's Natural History of Wales.

 Williams presented Rugged Wales, which aired on BBC Two on 13 and 20 March 2012.
 In 2013 he presented Iolo's Great Welsh Parks, and in 2015 he presented a second series of the programme.
 He continued to present series for the BBC which focused on his native Wales, presenting The Brecon Beacons in 2016, then a third series on great Welsh parks.
 He continued to showcase Welsh wildlife by presenting Iolo's Snowdonia in 2018.
 The same year saw him travel to Australia to film Wonders of the Great Barrier Reef.

 In 2019 Williams became a regular presenter on Winterwatch, Springwatch and Autumnwatch on BBC Two.
 In 2020 he presented Iolo: The Last Wilderness of Wales, about the wildlife of the Cambrian Mountains.
 In 2021 he presented a four-part personal view of the natural world of Pembrokeshire in Iolo's Pembrokeshire.
+In 2023, the BBC aired Iolo's Borderlands, a four-episode series presented by Williams about the wildlife of the Welsh Marches.